riticulus/RCH_Hackathon/README.md

 - See how to extend **Amazon Echo**'s capabilities by using the [Alexa Skills Kit](https://developer.amazon.com/alexa-skills-kit): [Just the Facts, Alexa](https://medium.com/hello-thirteen23/just-the-facts-alexa-71a04b836d7f).

-- Get a free **Microsoft Azure** voucher at our booth to use Microsoft Azure.
+- Get a free **Microsoft Azure** voucher at the Raiffeisen RAI Lab show stand to use Microsoft Azure.
 Identify the speaker, turn spoken language into text, make sense ouf of text and understand the user's intent with [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
 In fact, with that voucher you can access _all_ Azure Services for free!

 - Call existing **Raiffeisen** APIs to get anonymized and [categorized financial user transactions](TODO) and integrate [financial user budget risk calculations](https://github.com/riticulus/RCH_Hackathon/blob/master/swagger%20hyporechner.json) into your application.